thomvaill/log4brains/README.md

     provider: github # Supported providers: github, gitlab, bitbucket.
 Use `generic` if yours is not supported
     viewFileUriPattern: /blob/%branch/%path # Only required for `generic` providers
 ```

+## 📣 Beta version: your feedback is welcome!

+At this stage, Log4brains is just a few months old and was designed only based on my needs and my past experiences with ADRs.
+But I am convinced that this project can benefit a lot of teams.
+This is why it would be precious for me to get your feedback on this beta version in order to improve it.

+To do so, you are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach out to me at <thomvaill@bluebricks.dev>.
+Thanks a lot 🙏

+Disclaimer: during the beta, some releases can introduce breaking changes without any warning.
+Therefore, we recommend you to pin exact versions of Log4brains in your `package.json` to be safe.

 ## Contributing